kzmeyao/sando/src/places/usa/havasupai.md

     caption: Waiting for a subway to arrive.
 Use your imagination a bit and the walls will come alive.
   - file: '18'
     alt: Rain sweeping across the desert
     caption: Rain continued to come in and out as we made our way back.
-It has always felt strange to see rain and sun together.
   - file: '20'
     alt: Horses on the trail
     caption: Maybe we can hitch a ride back up this final stretch.
   - file: '19|21'
     alt: Double rainbow|A trail carved through the canyon
     caption: Saw a double rainbow!
-The afternoon sun brought some awesome lighting.
 path: '/places/havasupai-arizona'
 photoGear: 'Pentax K1 (24-70|31|100mm), Sony RX1'
 place: 'Havasupai'